Miscellaneous

 photo source: wonderfuldiy.com

-As you can see, we have plenty of reasons to use this wonderful tree bark.
+As you can see, we have plenty of reasons to use this wonderful bark.
 Don't ignore it, because it can do you a lot of good.
 I'll start with a cup of mulled wine with cinnamon.
-Just in case I catch a cold.
-Which is what I advise you to do. 🙂
+Just as a precaution against catching a cold.
+Which is my advice to you. 🙂

 the miraculous cinnamon